Containment (film): Plot

 The film is set in a 1970s era council block in Weston, Southampton set in the present-day United Kingdom.
-Mark, an artist, wakes to find that he has been sealed into his flat with no way out.
+Mark, an artist, wakes to find that he has been sealed into his Apartment with no way out.
 There is no electricity, no water and no communications with the outside world apart from a voice over the intercom, repeating the phrase, "please remain calm, the situation is under control".
 Strange figures in Hazmat suits patrol the grounds outside and set up a military tent.
-Mark's neighbour, Sergei, breaks down the wall between their flats in order to discover why they have been sealed in and try to find a way to escape.
+Mark's neighbour, Sergei, breaks down the wall between their Apartments in order to discover why they have been sealed in and try to find a way to escape.
 Along the way, they team up with their fellow residents, Enid, Sally and Aiden.
 When young Nicu is taken, Mark and Sergei rescue him and take a Hazmat nurse, Hazel hostage.
-Sergei pushes her against the window, showing those outside and in the adjacent flat that they are holding her hostage.
+Sergei pushes her against the window, showing those outside and in the adjacent Apartment that they are holding her hostage.
 The neighbors interrogate her, and Hazel tells them that an airborne virus that kills within 24 hours is the reason for the quarantine, and infected may be asymptomatic in the initial stages of the illness.